JamesLuoyh/FRG/README.md

   --epsilon epsilon as describe in the paper
   --psi  the desired upper bound on the mutual information \Tilde{I}_1(Z;S) as describe in the paper
 ```

+## Acknowledgement
+This is adapted from two source code repositories, [Seldonian Engine](https://github.com/seldonian-toolkit/Engine/) and [Seldonian Experiments](https://github.com/seldonian-toolkit/Experiments).
+They are libraries that implement [Seldonian](https://seldonian.cs.umass.edu/) algorithms.
+We thank the authors for sharing their code.